Welcome to today's edition of the Rush 24-7 podcast.

 I want him to go out and convince populations to turn to the love of Christ and not turn to socialism.

-I'll tell you what it I'll tell you what it represents.
+I'll tell you what it represents.

-And then people don't want to hear this.
+And people don't want to hear this.

-This is whatever you socialism, liberalism, this is who they are.
+This is whatever you, socialism, liberalism, this is who they are.

 They corrupt everything.

-Folks, their targets are The institutions and traditions that have given the world its morality, its virtue, the institutions and traditions which have defined freedom and liberty.
+Folks, their targets are the institutions and traditions that have given the world its morality, its virtue, the institutions and traditions which have defined freedom and liberty.

 That's what the left attacks.

-And it's clear that they have had success in corrupting quite a few of them, because old Jim here is exactly right.
+And it's clear that they have had success in corrupting quite a few of them because old Jim here is exactly right.